-A simple description of the formulations is as follows.
+A simple description of the formulations is as follows:

-Formulation 1.
-Minimize the life-cycle cost (until cleanup of both RDX and TNT), providing that the current capacity of the treatment plant is held constant and the cleanup of both RDX and TNT is completed within 20 years.

-Formulation 2.
-Same as Formulation 1 but allows the capacity of the treatment plant to increase to a maximum of 1950 gpm.

-Formulation 3.
-Minimize the total mass remaining (RDX plus TNT) in layer 1 within 20 years.
+Formulation 1: Minimize the life-cycle cost (until cleanup of both RDX and TNT), subject to: 1) the current capacity of the treatment plant is held constant, 2) the cleanup of both RDX and TNT is within 20 years.
+Formulation 2: same as Formulation 1, but allows the capacity of the treatment plant to increase to a maximum of 1950 gpm.
+Formulation 3: Minimize the total mass remaining (RDX plus TNT) in layer 1 within 20 years.